 - Submit a sewer use ordinance and user charge system for review by the Office of Financial Assistance.

-- Submit design and specifications for review and approval by the Bureau of Water Pollution Control.
+- Submit design and specifications for review and approval by the Office of Financial Assistance and Bureau of Water Pollution Control.

 - Construct the project.